ב"ה, כ"א אדר, תשי"ח

 מזכיר

-The Rebbe responds to the individual’s letter in which he requests advice and a blessing regarding his service of Hashem in general, and specifically in the areas of Torah study and the observance of mitzvos.
+In response to your letter, in which you ask for advice and a blessing regarding serving Hashem in general, and specifically about Torah study and observance of mitzvos.

 Summary